-In this blog, we’ll teach you how to take a backup of your website from cpanel also how to automate the backup process weekly in case if you forgot to take the backup because of any-reasons.
-If you have any doubts or confusion in the steps feel free to chat with our support team.
+In this blog, we’ll teach you how to take a backup of your website from Cpanel also how to automate the backup process weekly in case you forgot to take the backup because of any reason.
+If you have any doubts or confusion about the steps feel free to chat with our support team.

 Under Configure the Backup Directory

 Default Backup Directory->/home/rabalebackup (Your cPanel/WHM Server directory where the backup will generate and store).

 Backup Staging Directory->/cpanelbackup/rabalebackup (This is your remote backup location directory).